serpel/Opengradebook/README.md

 sudo a2ensite dev.example.com
 sudo /etc/init.d/apache2 restart
 ```
-> Remember change dev.example.com for your domain
+> Remember change dev.example.com to your domain

-**Optional: ** You might also need to make an entry in your etc/hosts file and restart your browser:
+**Optional:** You might also need to make an entry in your etc/hosts file and restart your browser:
 ```sh
 127.0.0.1   dev.example.com
 ```